-In order to present the Repage system it is necessary to get in touch with the theoretical framework upon which it is based.
-This framework is a cognitive theory of reputation developed by Conte and Paolucci in [20].
-In this book they study the impact of the transmission of social evaluations in artificial societies, pointing out the important difference between information that is thought to be true and information that is said.
+In order to present the RepAge system it is necessary to get in touch with the theoretical framework in which it is based.
+This framework is a cognitive theory of reputation developed by Conte and Paolucci in [?].
+In this book they study the impact of the transmission of social evaluations in artificial societies, pointing out the important difference between information that is though to be true and information that is said.

-This theory describes a model of imAGE, REPutation and their interplay.
+RepAge is based on a model of imAGE, REPutation and their interplay developed in [?].
 Although both are social evaluations, image and reputation are distinct objects.
 Image is a simple evaluative belief; it tells that the target is "good" or "bad" with respect to a norm, a standard, or a skill.
 Reputation is a belief about the existence of a communicated evaluation.
 Consequently, to assume that a target t is assigned a given reputation implies only to assume that t is reputed to be "good" or "bad", i.e., that this evaluation circulates, but it does not imply to share the evaluation.